choasma/HSIC-bottleneck/README.md

 # HSIC-Bottleneck
 This is the released repo for our work entitled `The HSIC Bottleneck: Deep Learning without Back-Propagation`.
 All the experiments were produced by this repository.

+# Updates
+Our work has been accepted by AAAI2020 international conference.

 ### Environment
 - pytorch-1.1.0